October 23, 2017

 ANZ bank has made concerted efforts to expand outreach of banking services using innovative approaches and use of technology.
 ANZ goMoney is a flagship mobile banking product of ANZ Bank.
 It was introduced in Solomon Islands in 2013 to provide access to a bouquet of digital financial services to the remotest geographies and supplementing governmental efforts towards financial inclusion.
 The service allows customers to initiate transactions through a linked mobile phone or through an ANZ merchant.
 To improve customer service and to facilitate cash out services, ANZ partnered with Premier Mobile Money (PMM), an Agent Network Manager (ANM), to on-board and manage a network of over 150 agents/merchants across Solomon Islands.
 Through this partnership, over 55,000 customers have so far been brought into the fold of formal banking services.

-Pacific Financial Inclusion Programme (PFIP) has supported the endeavors of ANZ bank through grant and technical assistance.
+The Australian Government and the Pacific Financial Inclusion Programme (PFIP) have supported the endeavors of ANZ bank through grant and technical assistance.
 The vision is to design, test and scale innovative models for digitizing payments across coconut value chain, given its significance in Solomon Islands.
 A need was also felt to strengthen the agent network management and to build sustainable models for mobile money, that offer better user experience, and more relevant, demand driven financial products.
 In association with MicroSave consultants, a diagnostic study was conducted to access gaps in the financial services required by coconut farmers and to recommend a roadmap to achieve the vision.

 PFIP, ANZ Bank and MicroSave are jointly undertaking a five-pronged approach as part of the “PFIP-ANZ Bank Innovation Lab”, to improve access to relevant financial services for the people of Solomon Islands.